 Before you run for the nearest shelter, Corgis are an adaptable, versatile breed, but as always, nothing is perfect (although dogs come pretty close).

-Pros of Rasing a Corgi
+Pros of Raising a Corgi

 Corgis are one of the most popular dog breeds: they’re adorable, intelligent, and full of personality.
 But what are some of the other pros of owning a Corgi?
 Although they do shed a bunch and are not hypoallergenic, they’re relatively low-maintenance when it comes to grooming.

 They’re also relatively easy to train, and potty training is usually a breeze.
 They are loving, affectionate dogs that will suit most households, even those with young children or seniors.
-And who can resist their big, googly eyes, characteristic short and stubby legs, and soft, rounded ears?
+And who can resist their big, googly eyes, characteristically short and stubby legs, and soft, rounded ears?

 Cons of Raising a Corgi

 Corgis are sensitive dogs, and a stern reaction might render a Corgi insecure, confused, aloof, or bored.
-They also double-coated dogs, so they will shed, making them unsuitable for people with allergies to pet fur and dander.
-Corgis are also medium to high energy, intelligent dogs that require mental and physical stimulation for a happy life.
+They’re also double-coated dogs, so they will shed, making them unsuitable for people with allergies to pet fur and dander.
+Corgis are medium to high energy, intelligent dogs that require mental and physical stimulation for a happy life.

-Depending on the age and physical condition, a 45-minute or hour-long walk daily is the minimum and mixed in with a few play sessions a day, like a vigorous game of fetch or tug-of-war.
+Depending on the age and physical condition, a 45-minute to hour-long walk daily is the minimum when mixed in with a few play sessions a day, like a vigorous game of fetch or tug-of-war.
 Lastly, like many other dog breeds, Corgis are extremely attached to their families and shouldn’t be left alone for long periods.
 Corgis are relatively prone to separation anxiety and require extensive socialization and training to reduce the risk of out-of-control anxiety.

 Related: Best Dog Beds For a Corgi.